-The group's research directions emerge from two scientific, technological and industrial trends: the advances in semiconductor manufacturing, in particular in nanolithography - on one hand; and the remarkable engineer-isation of Biology and Medicine - on the other.
-The fusion between these two large trends led us to organise our research in three major streams, each synergistically using both experimental and computational methodologies: one focused on micro/nano-fabrication ("More Moore"); one focused on the application of semiconductor technologies and devices to Biology and Medicine ("No Moore"); and one focused on the application of the Engineering principles and methodology, in particular EEE, to Biology and Medicine ("Further Moore").
+The group's research directions emerge from two scientific, technological and industrial trends: the advances in semiconductor manufacturing, in particular in nanolithography - on one hand; and the remarkable engineer-isation of biology and medicine - on the other.
+The fusion between these two large trends led us to organise our research in three major streams, each synergistically using both experimental and computational methodologies: one focused on micro/nano-fabrication ("more moore"); one focused on the application of semiconductor technologies and devices to biology and medicine ("no moore"); and one focused on the application of the engineering principles and methodology, in particular electrical engineering and electronics, to biology and medicine ("further moore").
 In other words, the group focuses on the application of engineering principles and techniques for the design, fabrication, integration and operation of bio- micro- and nano-devices.

 - Resolution limits of radiation-based lithography, e.g. double exposure and nonlinear bleaching processes in photosensitive polymers.

 "No moore": Towards the functional integration of biomolecules and semiconductor devices

 In this research stream, we aim to go beyond the present application of microfabricated devices, such as biosensors, bioMEMS, microarray and lab-on-a-chip devices, in many areas of biomedical research, and use a holistic approach in the biologically-informed design, fabrication and operation of bio-nano-devices.
 Without being comprehensive, this stream of research would compromise activities such as:

 - Dynamic nano-devices using protein molecular motors hosted in microfabricated host-devices